rafid29mehda/Fetal-Health/New Contribution/README.md

 Q1 journals prioritize work that translates to real-world benefits.
 Enhance clinical relevance with:

 #### a) External Validation Dataset
-- **Idea**: Validate your model on an external dataset (e.g., from a different hospital or public CTG repository like PhysioNet).
+- **Idea**: Validate our model on an external dataset (e.g., from a different hospital or public CTG repository like PhysioNet).
 - **Why Unique?**: Most studies use a single dataset; external validation proves generalizability, a key Q1 criterion.
 - **Implementation**:
   - Source a secondary CTG dataset (e.g., via collaboration or public repositories).